Singapore acts to stop apartments from shrinking further

 "A large concentration of such (shoebox) developments can strain the local road infrastructure as the number of housing units ends up much higher than what was originally planned for."

-Anger has been flaring in Singapore, a trade and finance center, over rising prices, an influx of foreigners and worsening congestion on a land-scarce island.
+Anger has been flaring in Singapore, a trade and finance centre, over rising prices, an influx of foreigners and worsening congestion on a land-scarce island.

 The city-state's housing minister warned earlier this year that the government was concerned about "pockets of hot activity" in the housing market, citing shoebox apartments as an example.